 7.21 A key consideration in terms of new housing development in Stafford is alleviation of foul water flows through the current sewerage system, which reaches capacity during storm events due to the combination of foul water and surface water run off within the existing system.
 Severn Trent Water has concerns about new development impacting on the Lammascote pumping station, which is currently operating close to capacity.
 The issue is particularly evident between the main sewerage pumping station at Lammascote and the Branscote sewage treatment works east of Stafford, which are connected with a rising main pipe.
-To solve this issue, Severn Trent Water advise that prior to major residential development north of Stafford it will be necessary to increase the storage capacity within the sewerage of foul water at specific locations within the network.
-A key consideration in terms of new housing development in Stafford is the provision of additional foul sewerage capacity to accommodate new development flows.
-Large parts of the Stafford sewerage system were originally designed to accept both foul and storm water in the same pipe, and during heavy rainfall the capacity in parts of the sewerage system can be exceeded resulting in localised sewer flooding.
-To ensure the additional development flows do not increase flood risk, it is envisaged that some localised sewer capacity improvements will be required to provide additional capacity to coincide with development construction.
-In addition to localised capacity improvements, further strategic capacity improvements will be required at Lammascote sewage pumping station, which pumps the majority of sewage flows from the north, west and city centre direct to Brancote sewage treatment works.
-Severn Trent have advised that whilst there is some limited capacity at Lammascote there will need to be more extensive sewerage capacity improvements to accommodate medium to long term development.
-More detailed hydraulic sewer modelling is currently ongoing to identify the scope of sewerage improvement work to meet the new housing development being allocated across Stafford.
-(AM48)
+To solve this issue, Severn Trent Water advise that prior to major residential development north of Stafford it will be necessary to increase the storage capacity within the sewerage system.
+This significant infrastructure provision will be delivered using new over-sized pipes and new storage of foul water at specific locations within the network.

 7.22 The clean water supply to Stafford is provided by a number of boreholes and three storage reservoirs located north, south east and south west of the town.
-The current network has spare capacity to the north of Stafford from the Peasley Bank Storage Reservoir.
-No distribution network reinforcement is required to support the growth in Stafford town, however some areas of the town will need to have the water supply allocated to Peasley Bank service reservoir in the north from Butterhill Service Reservoir in the south west., but issues remain concerning the overall resource capacity of supplies from boreholes.
-Reinforcement work will be necessary to the west of the town via the Peasley Bank reservoir, taking the form of a new 300 mm pipe.
-(AM49)
+The current network has spare capacity to the north of Stafford from the Peasley Bank Storage Reservoir, but issues remain concerning the overall resource capacity of supplies from boreholes.
+Reinforcement work will be necessary to the west of the town via the Peasley Bank reservoir, taking the form of a new 300mm pipe.